numbbo/coco/docs/coco-doc/source/index.rst

 The minimum runtime determined by a simulated restart is the minimum number of evaluations in an unsuccessful run plus the minimum runtime from a successful run. [#]_
+..
+Anne: I am missing something here: "The minimum runtime determined by a simulated restart"
+..
+Anne: in simulated restart I can be lucky and draw a successful run right away, so I would say:
+..
+Anne: "The minimum runtime determined by a simulated restart is the minimum number of
+..
+Anne: evaluations in a successful run".
+You want to say something different, or what do I miss?

 .. [#] For a given problem |p|, the number of acquired runtime values, |RT(pt)|
   is monotonous increasing with the budget used.
 Considered as random